Theresa May has announced that she will step down as Tory leader and British Prime Minister on June 7.

-“It will be for my successor to seek a way forward that honors the result of the referendum.
+“It will be for my successor to seek a way forward that honours the result of the referendum.
 To succeed, he or she will have to find consensus in Parliament where I have not.”

-Mrs. May will continue to fulfill her Prime Minister Duties until a new leader is chosen.
+Mrs. May will continue to fulfill her Prime Minister duties until a new leader is chosen.
 Tories have confirmed that by mid-July, a new leader will be proclaimed.

-Leader of the Labour Party, Jeremy Corbyn welcomed the resignation and called for an immediate General Election to ‘let the people decide our country’s future’.
+Leader of the Labour Party Jeremy Corbyn welcomed the resignation and called for an immediate General Election to ‘let the people decide our country’s future’.